Fleur-de-lis: Duby's interpretation

 According to French historian Georges Duby, the three petals represent the three medieval social estates: the commoners, the nobility, and the clergy.

 Italy and the pope

 In Italy, the fleur de lis - called giglio bottonato (it) - is mainly known from the crest of the city of Florence.
 In the Florentine fleurs-de-lis the stamens are always posed between the petals.
 Originally argent (silver or white) on gules (red) background, the emblem became the standard of the imperial party in Florence (parte ghibellina), causing the town government, which maintained a staunch Guelph stance, being strongly opposed to the imperial pretensions on city states, to reverse the color pattern to the final gules lily on argent background.
 This heraldic charge is often known as the Florentine lily to distinguish it from the conventional (stamen-not-shown) design.
 As an emblem of the city, it is therefore found in icons of Zenobius, its first bishop, and associated with Florence's patron Saint John the Baptist in the Florentine fiorino.
-Several towns subjugated by Florence or founded within the territory of the Florentine Republic adopted a variation of the Florentine lily in their crests, often without the stamens.

-In Italy, fleurs-de-lis have been used for some papal crowns and coats of arms, the Farnese Dukes of Parma, and by some doges of Venice.